Man accused in Yahoo hack to fight extradition if no deal reached with U.S.: lawyer

-The lawyer for a Canadian man accused in a massive hack of Yahoo emails says they will go ahead with an extradition hearing unless talks with American authorities pan out before then.
+The lawyer for a Canadian man accused in a massive hack of Yahoo emails said Wednesday they will go ahead with an extradition hearing unless talks with American authorities pan out before then.

-Karim Baratov’s lawyer says that if an agreement with the U.S isn’t reached by the Sept.
+Karim Baratov’s lawyer said that if an agreement with the U.S isn’t reached by the Sept.
 8 hearing, he plans to fight to keep his client in Canada.

 Amedeo DiCarlo said last month that Baratov was considering bypassing the hearing in an effort to speed up the legal process.